On this page

 Finding Journal Articles (finding articles)

-For a more complete list of Biological Sciences databases, and the Resource & Environmental Managment databases.
+For a complete list, see Biological Sciences databases and Resource & Environmental Management databases.
 For the CSA Illumina and Ebsco Host platform databases, check for the words "peer-reviewed" or "academic journals" to zero in on those types of articles.

 - Aquatic Sciences & Fisheries Abstracts (ASFA) - Biology, technology, policy and pollution information on all aquatic environments.

 - BioOne Abstracts and Indexes - Fulltext articles, from the BioOne organization, covering biological, ecological and environmental sciences.
 From 2000 to current.

 Academic Search Complete - Multidisciplinary index to academic & popular journals.